manubot/manubot-ai-editor/README.md

 We currently support the following secrets, with more to follow as we integrate more providers:
 - `OPENAI_API_KEY`: the API key for the "openai" provider
 - `ANTHROPIC_API_KEY`: the API key for the "anthropic" provider

+See [the API key variables docs](https://github.com/manubot/manubot-ai-editor/blob/main/docs/env-vars.md#provider-api-key-configuration) for more information.

 ### Configuring prompts